 I am interested in computer systems, computer architecture, and performance modeling.
 My current projects cover hardware, software, and theory.
 I am currently working on how to build intelligent edge devices, how to make parallel systems more efficient (particularly by making it less expensive to access data), and using theory to address the huge practical problems still posed by caches.

 My PhD thesis, Design and Analysis of Spatially-Partitioned Shared Caches, received the 2015 Sprowls Doctoral Thesis Prize for the "best PhD thesis in computer science at MIT".
-This work exposes physical cache banks to software, letting the operating system schedule applications' working sets in nearby cache banks.
-This work spans cache partitioning, dynamic NUCA, heterogeneous memories, replacement policies, etc to reduce overall data movement.
+This work introduced a new abstraction to manage data placement in large multicores, the software-defined cache.
+By exposing physical cache banks to software, the operating system can schedule applications' working sets in nearby cache banks to minimize overall data movement.
 A common theme is the use of analytical models in software to control simple, efficient, but "dumb" hardware.
-This analytical approach yields robust performance and unexpected insights.

 My PhD (2012-2015) was advised by Daniel Sanchez at MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL).
 I stayed for a one-year postdoc with Daniel (2015-2016).

 Before that, I worked in Anant Agarwal's group on fos, a distributed operating system for multicore and clouds (2008-2011).
 After Anant joined edX full-time, I briefly worked with Frans Kaashoek and Nickolai Zeldovich in the PDOS group (2011-2012).
 A long time ago, I also worked on Graphite, a distributed multicore simulator.
 My other interests include math and cryptography.